 The ‘HSMTMTS’ finale was the definition of epic.
 Showrunner Tim Federle spoke with HL EXCLUSIVELY about all the big finale moments and teased what’s ahead in season 2.

 High School Musical: The Musical: The Series ended its first season with East High’s production of High School Musical coming to a close.
 The finale was full of so many incredible moments.
-Ricky finally told Nini that he loved her and they reunited, Ashley and Big Red kissed, Miss Jenn hinted at a new musical, and, of course, there were those amazing musical moments.
+Ricky finally told Nini that he loved her, Ashley and Big Red kissed, Miss Jenn hinted at a new musical, and, of course, there were those amazing musical moments.
 However, the finale didn’t end without a cliffhanger.
 Nini was offered a spot at a music school, so now she has a decision to make: will she leave East High and all her friends?

 HollywoodLife talked EXCLUSIVELY with showrunner Tim Federle about the finale and beyond.
 He discussed Ricky and Nini’s emotional scene together and why it happened now.
 He also admitted that “everything’s up for discussion” when it comes to Nini’s decision.
 Plus, Tim teased some of his plans for season 2, guest stars, the next musical, and more.